 We awoke at 6:30 the next morning and headed back to the restaurant, where we would catch our ride.
 We made it to Baku in short order by way of Mikayil’s maniacal driving.
 The mixtape he played along the way (including such tunes as Enrique Iglesias’s Hero, Celine Dion’s My Heart Will Go On, Blue’s One Love, among others) was a source of much amusement for us as well, and Mikayil’s dramatic hand-percussion accompaniments were reminiscent of an overzealous teenager eager for your approval, certainly not befitting of the suit-clad, middle aged businessman that he was.

-It was around this time that it began to dawn on us that Oona’s Chinese visa procurement in Central Asia may not be easy as we thought.
+It was around this time that it began to dawn on us that Oona’s Chinese visa procurement in Central Asia may not be as easy as we thought.
 We were hearing reports of tension between China and its neighboring Islamic countries, no doubt based on China’s separatist ethnic minorities in the west.
 As such, getting a Chinese visa as a tourist in any Central Asian country has become nigh impossible, so our hopes of entering China via Kyrgyzstan and traveling east to Beijing were dashed.
 We’re not sure of our plans at this point, but we’ll likely need to fly to Hong Kong after Central Asia for Oona to get a new visa before traveling overland to Beijing.
 Kind of a bummer, but events such as these are the spice of life sometimes.

 The remaining few days in Azerbaijan were spent in the capital, Baku.
 Baku is an interesting and very cosmopolitan city, and the importance of oil money is easily felt here with fancy cars speeding down the streets and greatly inflated prices compared to the rest of Azerbaijan.